16 Gauge vs. 12 Gauge: Differences and Similarities

 16 Gauge History

-Pinpointing the history of any shotgun gauge is challenging; however, it's clear the 16-bore was one of the preferred rounds from the black powder and solid ball era.
-It was a favorite of the fowler and big game hunter during that time.
+Pinpointing the history of any shotgun gauge is challenging.
+With that said, it's clear the 16 gauge was one of the preferred rounds from the black powder and solid ball era.
+It was a favorite of fowler and big game hunters during that time.

-Still known by many shooters as the "Sweet Sixteen," the 16 gauge shotgun cartridge has a dedicated tribe that appreciates everything it offers.
+Still known by many shooters as the "sweet sixteen," the 16 gauge shotgun has a dedicated tribe that appreciates everything it offers.

 12 Gauge History

-Shotgun shells originated during the 1600s from the German blunderbuss.
-By the 1700s, similar firearms were found throughout Europe, and bird hunters in England used guns that fired small shot.
+Shotgun shells originated during the 1600s with the German blunderbuss.
+By the 1700s, similar firearms were common throughout Europe, and bird hunters in England used guns that fired small shot.

-It wasn't until 1776 that the term shotgun was used to describe a firearm that propelled shot.
+It wasn't until 1776 that the term "shotgun" was used to describe a firearm that fires shot.

-The shotgun became even more popular during the American Civil War and the Wild West, if that was possible.
+The shotgun became even more popular during the American Civil War and the Wild West.

 In the mid-1800s, shotgun shell casings were made from full-length brass.
-And by around 1877, paper hulls with brass bases started replacing all brass shells.
+By around 1877, paper hulls with brass bases started replacing all-brass shells.

 Parting Shots